 We generated 36 transcriptomes corresponding to triplicate samples for three colonies of each locality exposed to the control (C) and stress (S) temperatures.

 Overall, the transcriptome sequencing of these36 samples yielded 1,970,889,548 high quality Illumina paired reads of 100 bp.
 Globally, 40–64% of reads obtained for the Om colonies, and 59–70% of reads obtained for NC colonies successfully mapped to the Pocillopora damicornis (type β) reference genome.
 The apparently better alignment of samples from New Caledonia most likely relies on the fact that the New Caledonia colonies used in this study belong to P. damicornis types αor 4a (PSH04) and βor 5a (PSH05), which are phylogenetically close to each other and closer from the reference genome, than the Om colonies from type 7a (PSH12) that is phylogenetically more distant from the reference genome.
-The aligned reads were assembled in 99,571 unique transcripts (TCONS), representing putative splicing variants of 26,600 genes identified as “XLOC” in the genome (FASTA sequences available in AdditionalFile3).
+The aligned reads were assembled in 99,571 unique transcripts (TCONS), representing putative splicing variants of 26,600 genes identified as “XLOC” in the genome (FASTA sequences available in Supplementary File S5).

-The hierarchical clustering analyses clearly grouped together samples belonging to the same locality and species hypothesis according to their genome-wide gene expression patterns, in link with the phylogenetic differences between the NC and Omphylotypes (Fig.4).
-Within locality and species hypothesis, whenever pertinent, the transcriptomes also grouped by colony, indicating that the transcriptomes were genotype-specific.
-For each colony, the transcriptomes then grouped by condition (temperature treatment) excepted for New Caledonia colonies NC2 and NC3 (corresponding to the same MLL) that clustered together when exposed to controlled and heat stress conditions.
+The hierarchical clustering analyses clearly grouped together samples belonging to the same locality and species hypothesis according to their genome-wide gene expression patterns, in link with the phylogenetic differences between the NC and Om haplotypes (Figure 4).
+Within locality and species hypothesis, the transcriptomes also grouped by colony, indicating that the transcriptomes were genotype-specific.
+For each colony, the transcriptomes then grouped by condition (control or heat stress), except for New Caledonia colonies NC2 and NC3 (corresponding to the same clonal lineage) that clustered together when exposed to control and heat stress conditions.

-In total 5,287 genes were differentially expressed between colonies exposed to stress and control conditions (adjusted P < 0.05) in Om colonies,and 1,460 genes in NC colonies (full results of the comparisons between stressed and controls (log2-foldchange and adjusted p-values) are provided in AdditionalFile 5).
-The heatmap generated to visualize the expression pattern of each gene in Om and NC coloniesis shown inFigure 5.
+Despite clustering of the transcriptomes by locality, as the sampling of Pocillopora damicornis-like colonies actually corresponded to different species we performed differential gene expression analysis for each colony independently (comparing the biological triplicates for the control condition vs. triplicates for the heat stress conditions).
+For each locality, the different colonies displayed similar patterns of differential gene expression with in any case a higher number of differentially expressed genes and higher fold-changes between control and heat stress condition in Om compared to NC (Supplementary Figure S6).
+We detected 673, 479 and 265 differentially expressed genes for NC1, NC2 and NC3 respectively, vs. 2870, 2216 and 959 for Om1, Om2 and Om3.
+Samples were thus grouped for each locality (nine control nubbins + nine heat stress nubbins) for subsequent analyses (full results of the comparisons between stressed and controls (log2-foldchange and adjusted p-values) for each colony or between the two localities are provided in Supplementary File S7).
+For Om colonies, a total of 5,287 genes were differentially expressed between control and stress conditions.
+This number was much lower for NC colonies with 1,460 differentially expressed genes (adjusted P < 0.05).

-Among these genes, 498 were over-expressed and 350were under-expressed in colonies exposed tostressful conditions compared to those kept under optimal temperatures (i.e. control) irrespective to the locality of origin (NC or Om).
-Nevertheless, the differential expression level was significantly higher (Wilcoxon test; P =2.210–16) for the Om corals (Fig. 6).
-Among the 498 over-expressed genes, 358 were more induced in Om corals than the NC ones (log2-fold change Om > NC; Fig. 6), and of the 350 under-expressed genes, 259 were more repressed in Om corals (Additional Table 6).
-The mean of the log2-fold change for common over-expressed genes was 0.9 for Om samples vs. 0.6 for NC samples (variance: 0.6 for Om; 0.2 for NC), and for the common under-expressed genes was -1.2 for Om coloniesvs. -0.8 for NC colonies (variance: 1 for Om; 0.3 for NC).
+Among differentially expressed genes genes, 848 were differentially expressed in the same direction in both localities (498 over-expressed and 350 under-expressed).
+Nevertheless, the differential expression level was significantly higher for the Om corals with a mean log2-fold change of 0.9 for shared over-expressed genes in Om vs. 0.6 in NC, and -1.2 for the shared under-expressed genes in Om vs. -0.8 in NC (Wilcoxon test; P < 0.0001) (Figure 6 and Supplementary Table S8).